tock/book/src/policies.md

 }
 ```

-That's it!
-Now we have the full policy: we verify application credentials, and
+Now we have the full policy: we verify application credentials, and handle
-handle process faults accordingly.
+process faults accordingly.

 > ### Task
 >